 There are plenty of endurance activities to choose from to add diversity to any training program.
 Do not overlook plyometric training but do not overuse it.
 Include agility training, especially drills that allow for stop-and-go movements, and most importantly, include resistance training to develop and maintain a proper balance in strength and endurance.
 To get the high-performing, well-defined legs most women are looking for, the kind that will turn heads, you should hit the weight room (Claps, 2006).

-Reducing risk of injury for female athletes also involves understanding that many females may have a five-degree difference in the angle of the femur at the hip joint than their male counterparts.
+Reducing the risk of injury for female athletes also involves understanding that many females may have a five-degree difference in the angle of the femur at the hip joint than their male counterparts.
 This angle produces a condition named "Valgus" which most people may refer to as "knock knee".
-This condition is usually accompanied with inversion (medial rotation) of the foot.
-These postural differences demand special consideration for females in relation to training strategies.
+This condition is usually accompanied by inversion (medial rotation) of the foot.
+These postural differences demand special consideration for females with training strategies.

 The number of repetitions in jumps, foot strikes, weight lifting repetitions, and other modes of training, as well as postural biomechanics of the hip, knee, ankle joints, need to be closely monitored and the training needs involving females must focus on a balancing of the muscles of the lower extremity to better prevent injury to female participants.

 If you quote information from this page in your work, then the reference for this page is: